 Ensurge Shares Technical Data Establishing that Solid-State Lithium Microbattery Performance Will Eliminate Barriers to Wearable and Hearable Innovation

-Ensurge’s Executive Vice President Arvind Kamath joined other battery experts at TechBlick event to report on key milestones in rechargeable solid-state lithium microbattery technology development

-/EIN News/ -- SAN JOSE, Calif., March 06, 2023 (GLOBE NEWSWIRE) -- Ensurge Micropower (OSE: ENSU, and OTCIQ: ENMPY), has published data showing that its solid-state lithium microbattery technology will exceed the performance of lithium-ion (Li-ion) alternatives in wearable and hearable products, with twice the energy density and three times the charging speed.
+SAN JOSE, Calif., March 06, 2023 (GLOBE NEWSWIRE) -- Ensurge Micropower ENSUENMPY, has published data showing that its solid-state lithium microbattery technology will exceed the performance of lithium-ion (Li-ion) alternatives in wearable and hearable products, with twice the energy density and three times the charging speed.
 Li-ion microbattery limitations have prevented product manufacturers from meeting growing market demand for new features and enhanced charging capabilities.

 Ensurge provided TechBlick conference attendees with data it had gathered from tests of its microbattery's core cells.
 Ensurge provided similar core cells to manufacturers and prospective strategic partners in October.
 Ensurge's Vice President of Technology and Engineering, Arvind Kamath, was invited along with other leading manufacturers, research centers and market analysts to speak last month at the forum, which was focused on "Solid-State Batteries: Innovations, Promising Start-ups & Future Roadmap."